- The Fiscal

 - What You

-Through the unemployment insurance program, the government provides temporary payments to workers who have been laid off from work.
-Beneficiaries normally must also meet certain eligibility criteria, such as actively seeking a job, but many states have changed or waived the requirements for those who are unable to work due to the pandemic.
+Through the unemployment insurance program, the government provides temporary payments to workers who have been laid off from their jobs.
+Beneficiaries normally must meet certain eligibility criteria, such as actively seeking employment.
+Most states waived or changed the requirements at the onset of the pandemic, although nearly all of them have since reinstated the work search requirement.

-The unemployment insurance program and its temporary provisions are an essential part of helping American workers during the economic downturn.
-As the crisis continues, policymakers should not only plan for an effective recovery but also understand how the policy response will impact America’s longer-term fiscal outlook.
+The unemployment insurance program and its temporary provisions have been an essential part of helping American workers during the economic downturn.
+As the economy recovers from the pandemic, policymakers should work to understand how the policy response will impact America’s longer-term fiscal outlook.

 Image credit: Photo by Joe Raedle/Getty Images